Birkbjo/Lost-Ark-Queue-Monitor/README.md

 1. Download and install [Node.js](https://nodejs.org/en/)
 2. Clone this repo (or download the [zip](https://github.com/Birkbjo/Lost-Ark-Queue-Monitor/archive/refs/heads/master.zip))
+3.
-3. Open a terminal and `cd` to the downloaded folder and run `npm install`.
+    a.
+Open a terminal and `cd` to the downloaded folder and run `npm install`.

+    b.
+See Easy Mode below

 ### Easy mode